New Jersey: Television stations

-New Jersey has several PBS affiliates: WNET (13) in Newark, WNJN (50) in Montclair, WNJB (58) in New Brunswick, WNJS (23) in Camden and WNJT (52) in Trenton.
+New Jersey has several PBS member stations: WNET (13) in Newark, WNJN (50) in Montclair, WNJB (58) in New Brunswick, WNJS (23) in Camden and WNJT (52) in Trenton.

 There are no standard commercial network affiliates in the state.
 WMGM-TV (Wildwood) lost its affiliation with NBC in 2014.
 Viewers in northern New Jersey receive New York City market stations over cable or over the air; southern New Jersey viewers receive Philadelphia market stations over cable or over the air.

 WMGM now affiliates with the True Crime Network.
 WJLP (Middletown) affiliates with the retro network MeTV.
 There are Telemundo affiliates in Fort Lee, Linden and Mount Laurel, and Univision affiliates in Paterson and Vineland.

 Finance as Wall Street West

 Jersey City's Hudson River waterfront, from Exchange Place to Newport, is known as Wall Street West and has over 13 million square feet of Class A office space.
 One third of the private sector jobs in the city are in the financial services sector: more than 60% are in the securities industry, 20% are in banking and 8% in insurance.
 Jersey City is home to the headquarters of Verisk Analytics and Lord Abbett, a privately held money management firm.
 Companies such as Computershare, ADP, IPC Systems, and Fidelity Investments also conduct operations in the city.
 In 2014, Forbes magazine moved its headquarters to the district, having been awarded a $27 million tax grant in exchange for bringing 350 jobs to the city over a ten-year period.
 By the early 2020s, the construction of residential skyscrapers Downtown made median rental rates in Jersey City amongst the highest of any city in the United States.